Skip to Content

 How to Fix the Problem

-You can use rubbing alcohol to kill them first.
+If you want, you can use rubbing alcohol to kill them first.
 If the infestation has grown, you might need to spray a mixture of insecticidal soap or even horticultural oil.